 - Hidden Depths: Didge can speak Penguin.

-- Ironic Fear: He does not like heights.
+- Ironic Fear: He does not like heights, despite being a boid.

 - The Nicknamer: Has created nicknames for various characters with the most common recipient being Matt with "Mattie" (the more common) and "Mattser".

 - Turned Against Their Masters: He was built by Hacker, but he left due to his dislike of working with him.